Updated on 4 March 2025

 The iconography connected to Our Lady of Nazaré and to the Miracle of D. Fuas Roupinho is relatively common in the West region of the country, particularly in Nazaré.

-In Lisbon the representation of this theme is rare, but during our walks around the city of the Seven Hills we found 3 evocations to this miracle that we want to bring to our readers.
+In Lisbon, representations of this theme are rare, but during our walks through this City of Seven Hills, we found interesting evocations of this miracle that we want to share with our readers.

 Let’s, in the first place. find out about the story of Our Lady of Nazaré and the Miracle of D. Fuas Roupinho, one of the most famous legends of the history of Portugal.